martinmkp/python-econometrics/README.md

 # python-econometrics
 Basic econometric modeling with Python

+### nerlove_ols
+Multivariate OLS linear regression on electric supply data.
+Based on an exercise in Econometrics by Fumio Hayashi.

 ### simple_linear_reg.ipynb
 A Jupyter notebook on simple OLS linear regression with Numpy and Matplotlib.